 How SocialBook Can Help You Select the Best Influencers

-You can use SocialBook to narrow down potential influencers and avoid wasting your time on people who would fail to help you meet your goals.
+With the advanced search filter of SocialBook, brands can narrow down potential influencers and avoid wasting your time on people who would fail to help you meet your goals.

 Neither of the two sample accounts would be ideal for most businesses – Kim Kardashian is a mega-influencer, and Foxfell is a mid-tier influencer.
 However, we can still use Foxfell as an example.
 Mid- to large-sized firms in the health and beauty sector may consider working with her as long as her audience matches their marketing aims.